Coco Chanel: Talking Fashion with Jérôme Kaplan

 How did the choreography and music influence your designs?

-Peter Salem’s musical score is incredibly exciting and helped dramatize the scene that portrayed the arrival of the new fashion look – the ‘Nouvelle Vague’.
+Peter Salem’s musical score is incredibly exciting and dramatized the scene that signified the arrival of the new fashion look – the ‘Nouvelle Vague’.
 Chanel was upset about this silhouette with the superfluous fabric and a tight waistline.
 To her, this style was impractical.
-The music, theatre and fashion in this production were a result of wonderful artistic collaboration.
-I was very privileged to work with such a talented team.
+The music, theatre and fashion in this production were a result of such skillful artistic collaboration, and I was very privileged to work with such a talented team.

 What was it like to emulate the fashion of such an iconic designer?

 The last scene features a fashion show of Chanel’s designs.
 I created dresses using monochromatic tones of beige, off-white, gray, silver, black and dark blue.
 I wasn’t aware initially that there was no color in Chanel’s designs, her focus was more on the cut and style, with the prominent use of neutral tones.
-It has been a wonderful journey of discovery for me.
+It has been an incredible journey of discovery for me.

 Hong Kong Ballet dancers.
 Photo by Tony Luk, courtesy of Hong Kong Ballet.

-My assistant, Mark Zappone, was very artistic and found beautiful fabrics for the production, including for the final fashion scene, in New York.
-He designed the camellias, Chanel’s favorite flower that featured extensively in her designs, particularly on jewelry.
-We created an ‘arch of camellias’ for the backdrop of the Chanel No. 5 perfume scene, as well as a stunning camellia dress.
+My assistant, Mark Zappone, found beautiful fabrics for the production, including for the final fashion scene, in New York.
+He also designed the camellias, Chanel’s favorite flower that features extensively in her designs, particularly on jewelry.
+We created an ‘arch of camellias’ for the backdrop of the Chanel No. 5 perfume scene.
 Mark started with sketches, then a prototype of a white flower.
 He created four prototypes before we eventually decided on what was right for the production.

 Will we see some of your own style and fashion influence on stage?

 In the first act, the hat scene is choreographed to showcase the very beginning of Chanel’s design career as a milliner.
-The hats used in the ballet were inspired by Chanel’s hats when she owned her first shop, and we had to closely consider the best way to re-create the look in Hong Kong, where the production first premiered.
-Initially, I sent the hat designs to a milliner, but, having seen how important they were to the story, I decided to design and create them myself and then adjust them as needed to work with the choreography.
+The hats used were inspired by those in her first shop, and we had to closely consider the best way to re-create the look in Hong Kong, where the production first premiered.
+Initially, I sent the hat designs to a local milliner, however, having seen how integral they were to the story, I decided to design and create them myself and then adjust them as needed to work with the choreography.
 I used a lot of different materials, including feathers, and became a milliner!

 Do you have a favorite Chanel design?